AzureADQuickStarts/B2C-WebApp-OpenIDConnect-NodeJS/README.md

 * Provide the parameters in `exports.creds` in config.js as instructed.

+* Provide the policy names in `exports.policyNames` in config.js as instructed.

 * Update `exports.destroySessionUrl` in config.js, using your tenant name and signin policy name.
 If you want to redirect the users to a different url after they log out, update the  `post_logout_redirect_uri` part as well.

 * Set `exports.useMongoDBSessionStore` in config.js to false, if you want to use the